 - Pack waterproofs even if the weather forecast is good because there is always a rainy day, and it’s often wet and dewy in the morning.
 That way all the kids can play outside and burn off some energy even if it’s drizzling.

 - Use plastic boxes to store your food, games, spare tent items etc so you don’t need to unpack or re pack every single item.
 Make sure they are see through or clearly labelled.
+We like these food to take camping ideas.

 - Have a shoe box at the entrance of the tent.
 All shoes off when entering and put on when leaving to minimise wet grass and sand in the tent.